UC SAREP Grants Program

 UC SAREP Sustainable Agriculture & Food Systems Small Grants Program

-Announcing UC SAREP’s 2025-2026 Grant Recipients
+UC SAREP’s 2026-2027 Grant Recipients

-This year’s request for proposals brought in 60 applications requesting $617,000.
-After the review process, 11 were selected for funding, together receiving nearly $110,000 to support their work strengthening California’s sustainable agriculture and food systems.
+We are pleased to announce the recipients of the Sustainable Agriculture and Food Systems 2026-27 Small Grants Program.
+This year’s request for proposals brought in over 80 applications requesting nearly $900,000.
+After the review process, nine projects were selected for funding, together receiving $100,000 to support their work strengthening California’s sustainable agriculture and food systems.
 The next annual small grant request for proposals is scheduled to be released in October.

 Join us in congratulating this year’s grant recipients:

-While are not currently accepting applications, please review the general information below and subscribe to our newsletter for notifications of future funding opportunities.
+While are currently not accepting applications, please review the general information below and subscribe to our newsletter for notifications of future funding opportunities.

 Typical Timeline

-- RFP release: October
+• RFP release: October

-- Application deadline: January
+• Application deadline: January

-- Project period: May 1 - April 30
+• Project period: May 1 - April 30

 Funding Priority Areas